pakkONE/portfolio-project-5-react/README.md

 ## Bugs

 - I couldn't upload images from the front end to the API and could for the life of me not understand why.
+I downgraded React, react-bootstrap and react-router-dom and the whole API to older versions just to make sure that it would work.
 After two days of debugging I finally found out that I had not returned a value on the function validating the image in the API.

 ## CREDITS